 Organization Comment and Suggestion Proponent Response Nanhu WWTP for treatment.
-Aquatic Products Bureau The construction stage is too long.
-Will liaise with the design institute to confirm the construction duration.
-Water Bureau The dredging works should be concentrated to shorten the dredging duration.
-Will liaise with the design institute to confirm the dredging duration. be delivered to the Huanggang Spoil Management Office.
-Forestry Bureau The project is not located in nature reserve area, there is no old tree (protected tree).
-Noted.
-I he cutting down of trees and the acquisition of forestry land will need submission of application for processing.
-Disease Control Center There is no shistosomiasis disease presently in the project area.
+Aquatic Products The construction stage is too long.
+Will liaise with the design institute to Bureau confirm the construction duration.
+Water Bureau The dredging works should be concentrated to shorten Will liaise with the design institute to the dredging duration. confirm the dredging duration.
+How will construction and demolition waste be handled?
+Construction and demolition waste will be delivered to the Huanggang Spoil Management Office.
+Forestry Bureau The project is not located in nature reserve area, there is Noted. no old tree (protected tree).
+The cutting down of trees and the acquisition of forestry land will need submission of application for processing.
+Disease Control Center There is no shistosomiasis disease presently in the Noted. project area.
 This project aims at improving environmental conditions.
 From a sanitation viewpoint, the project would potentially reduce the occurrence of diseases.
-Noted.
-Cultural Heritage Bureau There is no culture heritage resource within the project area.
+Cultural Heritage There is no culture heritage resource within the project Noted.
+Bureau area.
 The cultural departments will organize site investigation within the project area before commencement of construction to determine whether there is any buried cultural artefacts.
+Nanhu Farm Team and Support the project.
+Noted. village representatives • Support the project.
 Noted.
-Nanhu Farm Team and village representatives Support the project.
-Noted.
-Development and Reform Commission Support the project.
-Noted.
+Reform Commission